Concept · article 06 of 09

 • Year for tax season and big-picture context.

-03 Why the totals all match
+03 Why do the totals match across all four views?

 Each view's "current period" is its own thing.
 "This week" in week view means Mon-Sun of the current week.
 "This month" in month view means the 1st to today.
 The two won't reconcile until you're at the end of the month — that's expected.